Knee Arthroscopy

 Who needs knee arthroscopy?

-Your healthcare provider may recommend knee arthroscopy if you have knee pain that doesn’t get better with nonsurgical treatments.
-Nonsurgical treatments include rest, ice, nonsteroidal anti-inflammatory drugs and physical therapy (PT).
+If you have knee pain that doesn’t get better with nonsurgical treatments (rest, ice, nonsteroidal anti-inflammatory drugs and physiotherapy).
 Although arthritis causes knee pain, arthroscopic knee surgery isn’t always an effective treatment for osteoarthritis.

 What conditions does knee arthroscopy treat?